Ramallah Center for Human Rights Studies: Work

-Applied and Theoretical Research
+Applied and theoretical research

 RCHRS relies on a wide network of researchers and associated institutions that contribute their theoretical and applied research on issues relevant to human rights and freedoms in Palestine.
 Debate, constructive critiques and peer review of these studies are a crucial part of the research process.
 RCHRS publishes its research widely in books and reports that are distributed locally, internationally and online.
 These publications are of a high academic standard and are published in Arabic with an introduction in English.

-Local and International Conferences, Workshops and Seminars
+Conferences, workshops and seminars

 One key area RCHRS focuses on is facilitating dialogue between various social groups especially young people.
 Recent projects include Tolerance Among University Students, a training course for students in the West Bank and Gaza.
 Workshop topics such as the importance of tolerance, academic freedom, democracy and civil rights were discussed.
 Students from a variety of social, ideological and religious backgrounds take part.

 RCHRS also holds monthly meetings for representatives from local and international media, civil society organizations and academic institutions.
 Participants discuss recent events in Palestinian politics and the impact these events have on public security and human rights.
 The goal is to encourage political leaders to adopt policies and practices that further democracy and enhance civil liberties.

-Reaching Isolated and Marginalized Areas
+Reaching isolated and marginalized areas

 The ongoing occupation of the West Bank, East Jerusalem, and the Gaza Strip has meant not only physical fragmentation of Palestinian society but also a social and cultural fragmentation.
 As a result, RCHRS sees it as critical that the Center try and reach as many isolated and marginalized areas as possible.
 This is done through a wide network of associates that work in many local communities.

 The political events in Gaza in June 2007 and the ongoing internal division in Palestine, prompted the center to expand its reach even further by opening a branch in Gaza.
 This has allowed RCHRS to continue its activities in this volatile region ensuring that the values of tolerance, human rights and democracy continue to be communicated to all Palestinians.